4. Prevent and mitigate (linkage)

 b) establishing action plans for risk suppliers, with a particular focus on the most significant risks identified,

-c) forwarding the commitments in the Supplier Code of Conduct (section 1) and the due diligence process (section 2) in writing to risk suppliers,
+c) cascading the commitments in the Supplier Code of Conduct (section 1) and the due diligence process (section 2) in writing to risk suppliers,

 d) requiring risk suppliers to disclose their supply chains in accordance with the supply chain transparency requirement (section 4.4) and